mogelkill/text2cypher/README.md

 3. **Accessing the Interface**: After the service starts, open your web browser and go to [localhost:7860](http://localhost:7860) to interact with the Chat UI.

+## Graph Initialization

+This section provides guidance on initializing the Movie and CLEVR Graphs using the scripts located in the [`scripts`](/scripts/) subdirectory.

+The CLEVR graphs are synthetically generated and vary with each iteration.
+For evaluation purposes, we have included the database files necessary for the CLEVR graphs at this [link](https://drive.google.com/file/d/1fJVcK5A3F8BIBVm9MNvfn-l-rJS6XsaS/view?usp=drive_link).

+To incorporate these files into your setup, simply mount the `CLEVR` folder into the `clevrdb` container.
+This will enable the container to access and utilize the provided database files for graph initialization.

 ## Evaluation

 For an overview of the system's performance, refer to the [Evaluation Notebook](Evaluation.ipynb).
 This notebook provides a basic evaluation of the query generation capabilities of Text2Cypher.